-Building on the work of those who had gone before him, English astronomer Sir Isaac Newton (1643-1727) is most famous for his work on forces, specifically gravity.
-He calculated three laws describing the motion of forces between objects, known today as Newton's laws.
+English astronomer Sir Isaac Newton (1643–1727) is most famous for his work on forces, specifically gravity.
+Building on the work of those who had gone before him — he is quoted as saying, "If I have seen further, it is by standing upon the shoulders of giants" — he calculated three laws describing the motion of forces between objects, known today as Newton's laws.

 French astronomer Charles Messier (1730–1817) composed a database of objects known at the time as "nebulae," which included 103 objects at its final publication, though additional objects were added based on his personal notes.
 Many of these objects are often listed with their catalog name, such as the Andromeda Galaxy, known as M31.
 Messier also discovered 13 comets over the course of his lifetime.

 British astronomer William Herschel (1738–1822) cataloged over 2,500 deep sky objects.
 He also discovered Uranus and its two brightest moons, two of Saturn's moons, and the Martian ice caps.
 William trained his sister, Caroline Herschel (1750–1848), in astronomy, and she became the first woman to discover a comet, identifying several over the course of her lifetime.